biological-alignment-benchmarks/biological-compatibility-benchmarks/README.md

 # Papers

 * A working paper related to this repo: Pihlakas, R & Pyykkö, J. "From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks".
 Arxiv (2024). https://arxiv.org/abs/2410.00081

+# Blog posts

+* Why modelling multi-objective homeostasis is essential for AI alignment (and how it helps with AI safety as well) (2025) https://www.lesswrong.com/posts/vGeuBKQ7nzPnn5f7A/why-modelling-multi-objective-homeostasis-is-essential-for

 # Presentations